SHOP ALL PRODUCTS NOW

 Myrcene levels can be an indicator of whether a strain will have “indica” or “sativa” effects.

-For example, strains with more than 0.5% myrcene by weight may produce more relaxing “indica” effects while strains with less than 0.5% myrcene by weight will produce energizing “sativa” effects sativa strains usually provide.
+For example, strains with more than 0.5% myrcene by weight may produce more relaxing “indica” effects, while strains with less than 0.5% myrcene by weight will produce energizing “sativa” effects.

 As far as physical effects, myrcene has a long history of use as a sleep aid, with myrcene-rich lemongrass-infused tea carrying sedative effects and muscle relaxant properties.